robinvanemden/Flappy---Kinect-Lock-in-Amplifier-demo/README.md

 # Description

-The game invites the player to wave his or her arms in the rhythm of a line moving up and down the screen.
-The line speeds up if a player follows the rhythm closely.
-It slows down if the player is unable to follow the rhythm.
-You have 40 seconds to drive the speed of the line up as much as possible.
-The player will then be awarded a score based on the speed of the line at that very moment.
+"Flappy" makes use of an XBox Kinect camera to demonstrate the equivalence of the digital Lock-in Feedback (LiF) algorithm to an analog Lock-in Amplification (LiA).
+To do so, "Flappy" invites a player to wave his or her arms in a rhythm that is set by a line that moves up and down the screen.
+The line speeds up if the player is able to follow the rhythm closely.
+It slows down if he or she is unable to keep up.
+The goal of the game is to make the line move as fast as possible in a limited span of time.

+Importantly, the speed with which the line moves up and down the screen is determined by our Lock-in Feedback algorithm, or, in the LiA version, by a live, analog Lock-in Amplifier (Stanford Research Systems SR830).

 # Illustration